Competing types in preferential attachment graphs with community structure: Introduction

 \section{Introduction}

 In \cite{AMR}, Antunovi\'{c}, Mossel and R\'{a}cz introduced a model for preferential attachment graphs where each vertex is of one of a number of types, which may, for example, be thought of as brand preferences.
 Each vertex chooses its type based on the types of its neighbours when it joins the network.
-In this paper, we will concentrate on the setting with two types, which we refer to as ``red'' and ``blue'', and standard preferential attachment.
+In this paper, we concentrate on the setting with two types, which we refer to as ``red'' and ``blue'', and standard preferential attachment.
 Antunovi\'{c}, Mossel and R\'{a}cz \cite{AMR} showed that in this setting the proportion of red vertices converges to a limit.
-In the ``linear model'' this limit is distributed with full support on $[0,1]$, whereas in non-linear models there are finitely many possible limits corresponding to stable zeros of a particular polynomial $P$, defined later, which depends on the type assignment rule.
+In the ``linear model'' this limit is distributed with full support on $[0,1]$, whereas in non-linear models there are finitely many possible limits corresponding to fixed points of a particular polynomial $R$, defined later, which depends on the type assignment rule.

 The purpose of this paper is to extend the analysis of \cite{AMR} to preferential attachment models with community structure.
 The model we use is the model for geometric preferential attachment graphs in Jordan \cite{geopref9}, in the special case where the space $S$ the graphs are embedded in is a finite set; each element of $S$ can then be thought of as a community, as described by Hajek and Sankagiri in \cite{hajek2018}.
+The proportions of edge ends of each type within the different communities can then be thought of as a network of reinforced (possibly negatively) stochastic processes with an interaction described by the community structure.

+There has been some interest in whether reinforced processes with an underlying community structure show \emph{synchronisation} in the sense that all communities show the same limiting behaviour.
+For example Dai Pra, Louis and Minelli \cite{dai2014} show synchronisation for P\'{o}lya urns with a complete graph network structure, with each urn converging to the same limit, and Aletti, Crimaldi and Ghigletti \cite{aletti2017} show synchronisation for a more general reinforcement scheme based on a weighted network with an irreducible and diagonalisable matrix of weights.
+Crimaldi, Louis and Minelli \cite{crimaldi2023} extend this to non-linear reinforcement, and as well as giving conditions for synchronisation also give examples with non-synchronisation.